 The next section in this guide is Statistics.
-It helps explain the number of women who are diagnosed with ovarian, fallopian tube, and peritoneal cancer and the general survival rates.
+It helps explain the number of people who are diagnosed with ovarian, fallopian tube, and peritoneal cancer and the general survival rates.
 Use the menu to choose a different section to read in this guide.